natcap/invest.users-guide/source/blue_carbon.rst

 Introduction
 ============

 This model combines estimates of the social value of carbon with information about 1) the distribution and abundance of coastal vegetation, 2) habitat-specific carbon stock data, 3) disturbance of biomass and soil carbon, and 4) accumulation rates to estimate carbon storage, sequestration and value across a land or seascape.
 To quantify the value of carbon storage and sequestration, the model focuses on changes in atmospheric carbon dioxide and other greenhouse gases as a result of changes caused by human activities that can affect marine ecosystems which store and sequester carbon.
 Carbon-induced changes in the atmosphere have wide-ranging effects on natural systems and can thus result in changes in agricultural productivity, air quality, sea levels, and more.
-The InVEST blue carbon model incorporates information about changes in the storage and sequestration capacity of the marine vegetation with economic factors into a single model which can estimate the value of incremental changes.
+The InVEST Blue Carbon model incorporates information about changes in the storage and sequestration capacity of the marine vegetation with economic factors into a single model which can estimate the value of carbon sequestration/emission from land/seascape change.

 The model